korneevdi/Higgs_Strahlung_at_LHC/README.md

-**My project is a new result in science, so I currently cannot publish the entire project.
+**My project is a new scientific result, so I currently cannot publish the entire project.
 New files will be added to this repository as their publication is possible.**

 ## Easy Introduction :)